tarwn/lessthandot-hugo/blogs/content/posts/2015-06-17-t-sql-tuesday-67-extended-events-target-blog.md

     Jason Brimhall – “<a href="http://bit.ly/XETreehugger" target="_blank">Extended Events, Birkenstocks and SQL Server</a>” –  Jason wins Most Creative Blog Title this month!
 If your SQL Servers are set to tree-hugger mode – Power Saving – they are not pushing out the CPU cycles you need.
 How can you tell?
 XE to the rescue!
 I loved this blog post.
   </li>
   <li>
-    Chris Yates… TBD.
+    Chris Yates...
+TBD.
 Yep, Chris, you said you were going to write a post, and I'm eagerly waiting to read it!
   </li>
 </ol>

 What a great set of blogs to read!
-I hope this keeps you busy reading and learning for a couple of weeks…just in time to catch the July 2015 edition of T-SQL Tuesday!
+I hope this keeps you busy reading and learning for a couple of weeks...just in time to catch the July 2015 edition of T-SQL Tuesday!